Charleston Beach Family Photo Session Guide and Tips

 Muted pastels: powder blue, soft peach, dusty lavender

-Avoid neon, stark white (copy-paper white), bright primary colors, navy, and black—they tend to feel harsh or flat in beach light.
+Avoid neon, stark white, bright primary colors, navy, and black.
+They tend to feel harsh or flat in beach light.

-Choose one key outfit first (often Mom’s dress) and build the palette around that.
+Start with one key outfit, often Mom's dress, and build the palette around that.

-Coordinate, don’t match.
-Choose 2–3 main tones and layer in neutrals like cream or taupe.
+Coordinate, don't match.
+Choose 2 to 3 main tones and layer in neutrals like cream or taupe.

-Complementary tones (like dusty blue and peach) create natural variation.
+Complementary tones like dusty blue and peach create natural variation without looking too matchy.

-Flowy dresses and skirts move beautifully in ocean breeze.
+Flowy dresses and skirts move well in a breeze and add life to the photos.

-Skip ruffles at necklines and shoulders—they tend to blow into faces.
+Avoid ruffles at necklines and shoulders.
+They tend to blow into faces.

-For little girls: softly pull hair back or use a headband.
+For little girls, softly pull hair back or use a headband to keep it out of their face.

 My least favorite wardrobe combo?
 Denim and white button-downs.
 We can do better.